ckeditor/ckeditor5/docs/framework/contributing/code-style.md

 }
 ```

-This is incorrect because the `isBarPlugin` flag is disallowed, and the plugin has it set to `false`.
+The `isBarPlugin` flag is disallowed, and the plugin has it set to `false`.
 Additionally, the `isFooPlugin` flag is required but not defined.

 👍&nbsp; Examples of correct code for this rule: